 These limitations restrict the ability of the designer to represent the interaction framework as a potential game.
-For example, one of the common design approaches is to assign each turbine an objective function that measures the turbine's marginal contribution to the power production of the wind farm, that is, the difference between the total power produced when the turbine is active and the total power produced when the turbine is inactive [7], [26].
+For example, one of the common design approaches is to assign each turbine an objective function that measures the turbine's marginal contribution to the power production of the wind farm, that is, the difference between the total power produced when the turbine is active and the total power produced when the turbine is inactive [6], [25].
 This assignment ensures that the resulting interaction framework is a potential game and that the action profile which optimizes the potential function also optimizes the total power production of the wind farm.
 Calculating this marginal contribution may not be possible due to lack of knowledge about the aerodynamic interactions, hence the existing literature does not provide suitable control algorithms for this situation.

 The contribution of this paper is to demonstrate the existence of simple, completely decentralized learning algorithms that lead to efficient system-wide behavior irrespective of the game structure.
 We measure the efficiency of an action profile by the sum of the agents' utility functions.
 In a wind farm, this sum is precisely equal to the total power generated.
-Our main result is the development of a simple payoff-based learning algorithm that guarantees convergence to an efficient action profile whenever the underlying game has finite action sets and generic payoffs.
+Our main result is the development of a simple payoff-based learning algorithm that guarantees convergence to an efficient action profile whenever the underlying game has generic payoffs.
 This result holds whether or not this efficient action profile is a Nash equilibrium.
-It therefore differs from the approach of [21], which shows how to achieve constrained efficiency within the set of Nash equilibrium outcomes.
+It therefore differs from the approach of [20], which shows how to achieve constrained efficiency within the set of Nash equilibrium outcomes.

-In the prior literature, the principal approaches to distributed or networked optimization are subgradient methods [27]-[32], consensus based methods [33]-[35], and two-step consensus based methods [36], [37].
+In the prior literature, the principal approaches to distributed or networked optimization are subgradient methods [26]-[31], consensus based methods [32]-[34], and two-step consensus based methods [35], [36].
 A key difference between our proposed algorithm and these earlier methods is that the latter depend heavily on the particular structure of the objective function and also on the form of the underlying network.
-For example, common requirements are that the objective function is convex and the communication graph is connected.
-These stand in sharp contrast to our approach where there is no communication between the agents and the objective function is completely general.
+For example, a common requirement is that the objective function be convex and the communication graph must be connected.
+This stands in sharp contrast to our approach where there is no communication between the agents and the objective function is completely general.

-1In our related work [24], a turbine's action is called an axial induction factor.
+1In our related work [23], a turbine's action is called an axial induction factor.
 The axial induction factor indicates the fractional amount of power the turbine extracts from the wind.